Mirza Mughal: Death

 Shortly afterwards, with the Emperor secured but clearly in no condition to be transported to the city, Hodson set out for the city with a small party of troopers.
-Riding on horses, they soon caught up with the party carrying the princes.
+Riding on horses, they soon caught up with the party of just ten sowars escorting the princes.
 As they approached the gates of the city, Hodson found that a crowd of townsmen had gathered in the expectation of witnessing the return of the Emperor and the princes.
 Also, a crowd of curious villagers and armed civilians had followed in the wake of the Princes as they travelled the few miles to the gates of Delhi.

 Khooni Darwaza where Mirza Mughal was killed.

 At the city gate, Hodson ordered the three princes to get off the cart.
-They were then stripped of their upper garments.
-The bare-chested princes were lined up in clear sight of the crowd.
-Hodson then took out his gun and himself shot the three unarmed and half-naked princes at point-blank range.
+In Hodson's own words, "I came up just in time, as a large crowd had collected and were turning on the guard.
+I rode among them at a gallop, and in a few words appealed to the crowd, saying that these were the butchers who had murdered and brutally used helpless women and children, and that the Government had now sent their punishment: seizing a carbine from one of my men, I deliberately shot them one after another."
 After killing the princes, Hodson personally stripped their bodies of jewellery: their signet rings, turquoise arm-bands and bejewelled swords.
 He pocketed these valuables as trophies of war, although they had been obtained by killing disarmed prisoners of war under dubious circumstances.
 The bodies of the three princes were thrown back into the bullock-cart, taken to a kotwali (police-station) within the city, thrown on the ground in front of that building and left exposed there for all to see.
 The gate near which the executions were performed became known as Khooni Darwaza, meaning "Bloody Gate" or "Murder Gate."
+Hodson was forced to give up the plundered jewellery, but retained one sword.
+Reaction in British circles to the summary executions was mixed and Hodson's reputation suffered as a result.